avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 the 6th pandemic, which were described to as having the **'Classical biotype'**.
 These biotypes are based on a particular set of laboratory tests (about four or five laboratory tests, depending on the version of the protocol), which test things like susceptibility to infection by particular bacteriophages, susceptibility to a particular antibiotic, presence of a particular biochemical pathway, and effect on red blood cells (`CDC 1994`_).
+The current pandemic lineage of *V. cholerae* is called '7PET' because it shows the El Tor biotype: '7PET' stands for '7th pandemic El Tor'.

 .. _CDC 1994: https://stacks.cdc.gov/view/cdc/52473

 .. figure:: LabTests.png
-  :width: 350
+  :width: 300

   A set of about four or five laboratory tests are used to determine the biotype of *V. cholerae*, which is a laboratory phenotype that can be used to predict whether isolates of the *V. cholerae* causing a particular outbreak are from the 7th pandemic (i.e. belong to the 7PET lineage).
 Image credit: DynV at openclipart.org.

-For many years these laboratory tests were used to predict whether the *V. cholerae* causing an outbreak were El Tor biotype, so were likely to be pandemic-causing/epidemic-causing *V. cholerae* (7PET).
-These biotype-determining tests are sometimes still used for this purpose (`CDC 1994`_).
-However, the biotype is not a perfect predictor of whether isolates of the *V. cholerae* causing an outbreak belong to the pandemic-causing/epidemic-causing lineage of *V. cholerae* (7PET lineage).
-That is, although the lineage causing the 7th pandemic, 7PET, shows the El Tor biotype in laboratory tests, some other lineages of *V. cholerae* also show the El Tor biotype in laboratory tests (see Fig. 1. in `Chun et al 2009`_).
+For many decades these laboratory tests have been used to find out whether the *V. cholerae* causing an outbreak have the El Tor biotype (`CDC 1994`_), so to predict whether they are likely to be pandemic-causing/epidemic-causing *V. cholerae* (7PET).
+However, although the lineage causing the 7th pandemic, 7PET, shows the El Tor biotype in laboratory tests, some other lineages of *V. cholerae* also show the El Tor biotype in laboratory tests (see Fig. 1. in `Chun et al 2009`_).
-This means that, if you find that an isolate from an outbreak has the El Tor biotype, the outbreak is not necessarily caused by pandemic-causing/epidemic-causing *V. cholerae*
-(i.e. is not necessarily 7PET).
 As we will discuss later in this course, whole genome sequencing tells us far more accurately whether isolates from an outbreak are pandemic-causing/epidemic-causing *V. cholerae* (i.e. are 7PET).

 .. _Chun et al 2009: https://pubmed.ncbi.nlm.nih.gov/19720995/